External monitors for laptops have become an essential accessory for enjoying work, gaming, and surfing the web.

-This is one real strengths compared to other technology products.
-And it is, therefore, a real shame if you had to get a portable monitor with a low battery life and low power.
-Watch this aspect very carefully .
+This is one real strength compared to other technology products.
+And it is, therefore, a real shame if you had to get a portable monitor with low battery life and low power.
+Watch this aspect very carefully.

 Dimensions and weight

 If it is true that one of the aspects of portability is the size that allows it to be transported easily, it is also true that a portable monitor that is equal to or smaller than the device to which they associate it would perhaps frustrate its main function, namely that to implement the visual possibilities of the device itself.

 It will therefore be necessary to take into account the intended end-use and the fact that the market currently offers models with dimensions ranging from 15.6 inches, up to 22 inches even if the more you increase in size, the less is the quick range of brands. and models we have.

 Weight is certainly another factor that makes a device more or less portable.
 Among the range of models on the market, the latest ultra-light solutions are certainly the most suitable.

 In any case, even here it is normal to have to make a compromise between display size and weight, and, as for all other parameters, the choice will be of a personal nature based on the type of use that will be made.

 Power and energy